Table of Contents

 Note

-ARAssembly.CameraImageRenderer is only valid in sessions where the rendering is performed by EasyAR.
-Generally, it is not valid when using AR Foundation or headset SDKs, as the rendering of the physical camera image is handled by AR Foundation or the headset SDK.
+ARAssembly.CameraImageRenderer is only valid in sessions where rendering is performed by EasyAR.
+Generally, it is invalid when using AR Foundation or HMDs, as the rendering of physical camera images is handled by AR Foundation or HMD SDKs.

-For example, the following code can start recording, and the file storage location depends on the configuration.
-By default, it will be stored in the application's internal storage directory:
+For example, the following code starts recording.
+The file storage location depends on the configuration, and by default, it is stored in the application's internal storage directory:

 if (session.Assembly.FrameRecorder.OnSome)